Herbal medicine

 What is a medical herbalist?

-A medical herbalist is someone who combines cultural, clinical, scientific and in some cases somatic knowledge of plants and the human body to support people’s health and healing.
+A medical herbalist supports individuals with their health, applying clinical experience, scientific training, and cultural and embodied knowledge of plants.
 It’s a craft with a complex lineage that, like any lineage, is problematic in some ways and life-affirming in others – more on this coming soon in the blog.

-Medical herbalists are trained in traditional herbal knowledge and craft, and to degree-level in anatomy, physiology, differential diagnosis and clinical examination.
-We follow the journals to stay up to date as medical knowledge changes.
+Medical herbalists are trained to degree-level in anatomy, physiology, differential diagnosis and clinical examination, and to follow academic journals to stay up to date as medical knowledge changes.
+We’re also trained in traditional western herbal knowledge and craft.

-A few of us also work with the impact on health of global systems of oppression, which otherwise harm all our bodies at a cellular, tissue, psychoemotional and relational level, whether we are privileged and/or multiply oppressed.
+Some of us also try to work with the impact on health of global systems of oppression, which harm all bodies at physical, emotional, psychospiritual and relational levels, whether we are privileged and/or multiply oppressed.

-To get an idea of how I work in practice, scroll to “Our journey together”.
+To get an idea of how I work in practice, scroll up to “Our journey together”.

-How are medical herbalists similar or different to GPs?
+How are medical herbalists similar and different to GPs?

-• An integrative approach – meaning we work safely with and alongside your mainstream medical treatment
+• An integrative approach – meaning we’re trained to work safely with and alongside any mainstream medical treatment you may be receiving or planned surgery

-• A systems approach – meaning we consider how all systems in your body interconnect and function, not just the surface-level trigger for your symptom, and we try to get to the root cause as well.
+• A systems approach – this means we consider how all systems in your body interconnect and function.
+We have time to look beyond the surface-level triggers for your symptom, and try to get to the root cause where possible

 How are herbal medicines similar or different to conventional medication?